abraham63/TheliaKingAvis/Readme.md

-# Erp
+# King Avis

-Connect your Thelia eshop with your Dolibarr CRM.
-This module sends the customers and the paid orders to it.
+Connect your Thelia eshop with your account on KingAvis This module sends the orders to it to get customer reviews.

 ## Installation

 ### Manually

-* Copy the module into ```<thelia_root>/local/modules/``` directory and be sure that the name of the module is Erp.
+* Copy the module into ```<thelia_root>/local/modules/``` directory and be sure that the name of the module is KingAvis.
 * Activate it in your thelia administration panel

-## Usage

-Set your dolibarr api key.
-Enjoy !

-## Loop

-No loop all is automatic

-### Exemple

-Add a complete exemple of your loop
+* Configure your access information